metio/terraform-provider-k8s/docs/data-sources/external_secrets_io_cluster_secret_store_v1beta1_manifest.md

 Optional:

-- `audiences` (List of String) Audience specifies the 'aud' claim for the service account token If the service account uses a well-known annotation for e.g. IRSA or GCP Workload Identity then this audiences will be appended to the list
+- `audiences` (List of String) Audience specifies the 'aud' claim for the service account tokenIf the service account uses a well-known annotation for e.g. IRSA or GCP Workload Identitythen this audiences will be appended to the list
 - `namespace` (String) Namespace of the resource being referred to.
+Ignored if referent is not cluster-scoped. cluster-scoped defaultsto the namespace of the referent.

+<a id="nestedatt--spec--provider--chef"></a>
+### Nested Schema for `spec.provider.chef`

+Required:

+- `auth` (Attributes) Auth defines the information necessary to authenticate against chef Server (see [below for nested schema](#nestedatt--spec--provider--chef--auth))
+- `server_url` (String) ServerURL is the chef server URL used to connect to.
+If using orgs you should include your org in the url and terminate the url with a '/'
+- `username` (String) UserName should be the user ID on the chef server

+<a id="nestedatt--spec--provider--chef--auth"></a>
+### Nested Schema for `spec.provider.chef.username`

+Required:

+- `secret_ref` (Attributes) ChefAuthSecretRef holds secret references for chef server login credentials. (see [below for nested schema](#nestedatt--spec--provider--chef--username--secret_ref))

+<a id="nestedatt--spec--provider--chef--username--secret_ref"></a>
+### Nested Schema for `spec.provider.chef.username.secret_ref`

+Required:

+- `private_key_secret_ref` (Attributes) SecretKey is the Signing Key in PEM format, used for authentication. (see [below for nested schema](#nestedatt--spec--provider--chef--username--secret_ref--private_key_secret_ref))

+<a id="nestedatt--spec--provider--chef--username--secret_ref--private_key_secret_ref"></a>
+### Nested Schema for `spec.provider.chef.username.secret_ref.private_key_secret_ref`

+Optional:

+- `key` (String) The key of the entry in the Secret resource's 'data' field to be used.
+Some instances of this field may bedefaulted, in others it may be required.
+- `name` (String) The name of the Secret resource being referred to.
-Ignored if referent is not cluster-scoped. cluster-scoped defaults to the namespace of the referent.
+- `namespace` (String) Namespace of the resource being referred to.
+Ignored if referent is not cluster-scoped. cluster-scoped defaultsto the namespace of the referent.